Dinierto/Cartridge-Label-Templates/README.md

 I've tried to add guides that make sense for the layouts of each respective type of label; magenta are edge and fold guides, green are center guides.
 If I missed anything, let me know.

+All imported logos and other assets are all vector and/or smart objects, so if you need to change something like the color or fill you can simply edit them in place.

 Photoshop files should all be pre-sized, but for reference I've included an Excel sheet that lists the size information for each system.

 Whenever possible, these have been printed and tested to verify dimensions.